microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

+<font size="6">✅ Lab check</font>

+By configuring the Power Query Online environment, you can ensure that your development experience has rich capabilities to assist with auditing, data profiling, and visual step indicators such as folding indicators and step scripts in the UI menus.

+---

 ## Data view

 The Power Query Online editor is a user interface that allows us to create and edit queries, organize queries by grouping them or adding descriptions to each step, and view our queries and their structure in different ways.